 As I have said before, concentrate on building up your lens collection rather than falling for all the camera upgrades that hit the market.

-16mm Lens Photographs – By using a 16mm wide angle lens, I am able to point the camera downwards to include a lot of foreground interest whilst keeping the entire background not only in the frame, but in focus too.
-Always remember to include foreground interest otherwise shots taken with wide-angle lenses can appear a little “featureless”.
+16mm Lens Photographs - By using a 16mm wide angle lens, I am able to point the camera downwards.
+This is to include a lot of foreground interest whilst keeping the entire background not only in the frame, but in focus too.
+Always remember to include foreground interest otherwise shots taken with wide-angle lenses can appear a little "featureless".

 Telephoto Lens Photographs - Using a telephoto lens allows you to focus on a single aspect of any scene you may come across.
 Learn to look at landscapes differently by picking out different points of interest with a telephoto lens.